 Perhaps one of OCRRA's most effective means of communication is via email.
 Through a web-based system, emails covering various recycling topics and upcoming events are sent twice a month to approximately 11,000 people.
 In addition to the main list, OCRRA has the ability to create smaller sub-lists and send emails to select groups of people (such as compost site users or school teachers).
-The web software also allows for tracking of the number of people that open the emails, click on specific links or forward it to others.
 Email blasts are an inexpensive and effective way of reaching thousands of people and are growing in popularity as the email address list grows each year.

-OCRRA also continued its social media presence with its Facebook page.
-The page has allowed people to actively engage in discussion about recycling and OCRRA's services.
+OCRRA also continued its social media presence with its Facebook page, allowing people to actively engage in discussion about recycling and OCRRA's services.
 New information about upcoming special events, highlights of local recycling and waste reduction achievements, and links to recycling-related news articles are posted on a regular basis.

-Lastly, OCRRA provides numerous posters (sample at right), brochures and decals at no charge to businesses, residents and institutions.
+Lastly, OCRRA provides numerous posters, brochures and decals at no charge to businesses, residents and institutions.
 These items act as prompts to remind people to recycle, as well as to inform them of the correct rules.